 |Mail From Domain||CNAME||This specifies the source of the message to the receiving email server and the Sender Policy Framework (SPF) policy to allow sending.|

-Do not delete the provided DNS records from your domain after the domain has become verified.
-We will be checking these records frequently and will notify you if records become invalid or go missing.
-If DNS records are not corrected within 48 hours, we will send customer emails from stripe.com to guarantee they reach your customers until the problem is resolved.
+Don’t delete the provided DNS records from your domain after the domain is verified.
+We check these records frequently and notify you if records become invalid or go missing.
+Correct DNS records within 48 hours.
+If you don’t, we send customer emails from stripe.com until you resolve the problem.

 As a best practice, always configure the Domain-based Message Authentication, Reporting & Conformance (DMARC) record on your domain.
 This record is especially valuable for preventing impersonation attacks, such as phishing.

 The record value specifies a policy that email providers use to decide how to handle fraudulent emails.
-For example, you can create a DMARC policy that rejects an email that does not pass SPF or DKIM checks.
-This policy would make it harder for malicious email senders to impersonate you.
+For example, you can create a DMARC policy that rejects an email that doesn’t pass SPF or DKIM checks.
+This policy makes it harder for malicious email senders to impersonate you.

-If you’re already using this domain to send email, use caution when adding DMARC to ensure that it does not interfere with your existing configuration.
+If you’re already using this domain to send email, use caution when adding DMARC to ensure that it doesn’t interfere with your existing configuration.
 Consult an email or IT professional before adding or modifying this record.